-(y) Derivative financial instruments
+(x) Derivative financial instruments

 The Group uses derivative financial instruments such as forward currency contracts and interest rate swaps to manage its risks associated with foreign currency and interest rate fluctuations.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured to fair value.
+Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured to fair value through profit or loss.
 Derivatives are carried as assets when their fair value is positive and as liabilities when their fair value is negative.